yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

    ![Add VNet is highlighted on the VNet Configuration blade.](media/app-service-vnet-configuration.png "App Service")

-4. On the Network Feature Status dialog, enter the following:
+4. On the Network Feature Status dialog, enter the following and click **OK**.

    - **Virtual Network**: Select the vnet-sqlmi--cus.
    - **Subnet**: Select  existing subnet. and select any subnet from the drop down menu.